anvilistas/anvil-extras/docs/guides/modules/routing.rst

 This is either the startup form, or the form loaded from a startup module.
 It contains the header, the navigation bar and a ``content_panel``.
 It is based on the Material Design standard-page.html.
-All the other forms will be loaded during the life of the app.

 The ``MainForm`` is **not** the ``HomeForm``.
 The ``MainForm`` has no content, only has navigation, header and infrastructure to show all the